Hue-Jhan/Ntdll-Process-inj-Trojan/README.md

 # Native API Remote Process injection Trojan

-Remote process injection trojan using Native Api stubs (dynamically resolved) and encrypted shellcode, undetected by Windows Defender.
+Remote process injection trojan using Native Api functions (dynamically resolved) and encrypted shellcode, undetected by Windows Defender.
 This code is for educational purposes only, do not use it for any malicious or unauthorized activity.

 # 💻 Code
-This malware uses dynamically resolved function pointers from ntdll.dll to reduce static IAT footprint, it retrieves addresses of native api functions at runtime and uses them to decrypt and upload shellcode into a target process.
+This malware calls native api functions usei dynamically resolved function pointers from ntdll.dll, reducing static IAT footprint.
+So it basically retrieves addresses of native api functions at runtime and uses them to upload shellcode into a target process.

 ### 1) Listener and encrypted payload